Convolutio/simple-tag-competition/README.md

 ## Environment

-- **Simple Tag**: A cooperative/competitive multi-agent environment where predators try to catch prey
+- **Simple Tag**: A cooperative/competitive multi-agent environment where three predators try to catch a prey
-- Multiple predators chase multiple prey in a continuous 2D space
+- Three predators chase a single prey in a continuous 2D space
-- Predators are rewarded for catching prey; prey are rewarded for avoiding capture
+- Predators are rewarded for catching prey; the prey is rewarded for avoiding capture

 ## Submission Guidelines